seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-In theory, you can replace the motors and install bldc but you will need to change the controller.
+In theory, you can swap out the motors and put in bldc but you'll have to change the controller.

 ---